-Everyone who invested will become a member of GMCR and receive share interest of up to 5% per annum, subject to the financial performance of the Society.
+Everyone who invested has become a member of GMCR and will receive share interest of up to 5% per annum, subject to the financial performance of the Society.

 The directors of GMCR are all volunteers.
 If you would like to join GMCR as a volunteer to help bring our enterprise to life, please get in touch with details of what you like to do, or particular skills you can offer.